Where to Go

 Lucky you!
 You’re planning a trip to France.

-Each of the 22 regions of France has its own charm, culture, peculiarites, gastronomy, wines, history and people.
+Each of the 22 official and administrative regions of France has its own charm, culture, peculiarities, gastronomy, wines, history and people.
 We’ve made it simpler to find out the region to visit buy creating 7 touristic regions.
 They include:

 Aquitaine.
 Bordeaux vineyards and the beaches of the Atlantic.
 The Basque Country.
 Castles and Medieval villages in Perigord.
 Biarritz, Pau and Saint-Jean-Pied-de-Port are here.
 Big with wine lovers history buffs, river vacationeers and surfer dudes.

 Midi-Pyrénées.
 From the sea to the mountains the region is full of beautiful cities and villages, rich with history.
 Toulouse, the pink city, is a must see.
-Barges float quietly along the banks of the Canal du Midi.
+Barges float quietly along the banks of the Canal du Midi for your delight.

 So where to go?
 Anywhere… Everywhere!

-Just think about it… France has among the world’s most beautiful islands (Corsica for one), some of the world’s best ski stations, some of the world’s best spas and casinos.
-The most beautiful chateaus, improbably charming hilltop villages, world-class museums, a general sense of taste and and the finest wines and cuisine your palate will ever taste.
+Just think about it… France has among the world’s most beautiful islands, some of the world’s top ski stations, some of the world’s best spas and casinos.
+Add fhe most beautiful chateaus, improbably charming hilltop villages, world-class museums, a general sense of taste and and the finest wines and cuisine your palate will ever meet.
 Yes, it’s all here, and it’s pretty close, all being no more than an hour’s flight from Paris.